egelke/aarch64/01. HelloWorld/README.md

 ```

-The `adr x1, text` instruction uses an compiler calculated immediate that is offset against the program counter (the address of memory that is currently being executed).
+The `adr x1, text` instruction uses an compiler-calculated immediate that is offset against the program counter (the address of memory that is currently being executed).
 The advantage is that it uses only 1 instruction, but is limited to labels about 1 MB before or after the current PC value.

-The `adrp x1, text` variant mitigates the 1 MB limit by left shifting the immediate value 12 bits so that it can reach 4 GB before or after the PC, but as the cost of loosing accuracy since now it can only access labels at the 4K boundary.
+The `adrp x1, text` variant mitigates the 1 MB limit by left shifting the immediate value 12 bits so that it can reach 4 GB before or after the PC, but as the cost of losing accuracy since now it can only access labels at the 4K boundary.

-The `ldr x1, =text` can load any address in the 64-bit address space, but at the cost of additional executing time since the compiler use a literal pool to store the label's address and load it from there.
+The `ldr x1, =text` can load any address in the 64-bit address space, but at the cost of additional execution time since the compiler use a literal pool to store the label's address and load it from there.
 In effect, it will execute the _equivalent_ of:

 ```asm
     adr x0, litpool_textaddr
     ldr x0, [x0]
 ```

 While `adr` and `adrp` are great for optimization, they are **very dangerous** to use with hand-written assembly since you get no feedback at all if you are given the intended address or a different value.
-Clang does _not_ give any warning if you overflow nor if the address is rounded.
+Clang does _not_ give any warning if you overflow, nor if the address is rounded.
 For C/C++ compilers this isn't an issue, they can do all the necessary calculations necessary to use `adr` directly or `adrp` with an offset.
 When you write assembly by hand that isn't very realistic though.
-So, while the `ldr` variant might be a little overhead, it is by far the safes solution.
-I therefore propose to use `ldr` by default unless you are sure about the offsets.
+So, while the `ldr` variant might be a little overhead, it is by far the safest solution.
+I therefore propose to use `ldr` by default unless you are really sure about the offsets.

 The following instruction is also often sited in documents: